About Carolina Woman

 A: E-mail your question to email@example.com.
 Please provide the issue month and the headline of the article.

-Account Executive - Carolina Woman seeks a high-energy sales professional with 3 years' print experience in the Triangle.
+Account Executive - Carolina Woman seeks a high-energy sales professional with 3 years' print and web experience in the Triangle.
 Commission-based.
-E-mail resume to email@example.com.
+Email resume to firstname.lastname@example.org.

-Internships are available at Carolina Woman, the monthly magazine for women in the Triangle!
+Internships are available at Carolina Woman, the magazine for women in the Triangle.

-Carolina Woman, now celebrating our 20th year of publication with 100,000 readers, has a fun office environment and dedicated staff members who enjoy working with interns.
+Carolina Woman, a lifestyle publication with 100,000 readers, has been publishing since 1993.
+It has a fun office environment and dedicated staff members who enjoy working with interns.
 The Editor and Publisher, Debra Simon, is a veteran reporter and editor whose work has appeared in many recognized media outlets, including The Miami Herald, Seventeen magazine, Thomson Reuters and The Wall Street Journal.

 Organized and outgoing multi-taskers who enjoy learning in a fast-paced environment thrive at Carolina Woman.
 Past interns have gone on to the staffs of leading media companies, such as Oprah, Vogue and iVillage - to name just a few!